lukerollins/reactionary-canary/README.md

 4. After starting Mongo Database, make sure you're in the main directory (REACTionary_Canary, as mentioned above), and run `yarn run start:dev`.
 A window for your default browser (or tab, if you're already running your default browser) should open displaying the project.

+**Heads up for those of you running Ubuntu 18.10:** If you get an error while running `yarn run start:dev` and get an `EPOSPC` error, running this code worked for me: `echo fs.inotify.max_user_watches=2048000 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`.
+For more info on this error go [here](https://github.com/facebook/jest/issues/3254).